stefan-kenyon/arlington-central-church/src/pages/events/index.md

       start: '10:30am'
     title: Pool Party
   - description: >-
       Family group time!
-A place to share your life and your passion with one another.
+A place to share your life, passions, and ministry with one another.
     loc:
       name: Various houses
     time: